angular/angular/aio/content/guide/roadmap.md

 ### Enhanced Angular Material components by integrating [MDC Web](https://material.io/develop/web/)

 MDC Web is a library created by Google's Material Design team that provides reusable primitives for building Material Design components.
 The Angular team is incorporating these primitives into Angular Material.
-Using MDC Web will align Angular Material more closely with the Material Design specification, expand accessibility, improve component quality, and improve our team's velocity.
+Using MDC Web aligns Angular Material more closely with the Material Design specification, expand accessibility, improve component quality, and improve our team's velocity.

 ### Angular component accessibility